- 04/24/2014 1:00 PM Incorporating Equity & Diversity into the Job Performance

 We all share responsibility for equity and diversity—it’s everybody’s everyday work.
 Diversity goes well beyond numeric representation and access.
 Far from just enriching campus life or the academic experience, equity and diversity are critical to issues of campus culture and climate, and fundamental to everything we do at the University of Minnesota.

-- Call for Applications (March 31): 2014 Equity and Diversity Transformation Awards
+- Call for Applications (May 16): 2014 Scholarly Excellence in Equity and Diversity (SEED) Awards

 - The 2013 Equity and Diversity Breakfast was held on Nov.
 13